joel-lzb/CORNAS/README.md

 # CORNAS #
-CORNAS (Coverage-dependent RNA-Seq) is a fast method that is able to reliably make DEG calls in non-replicated conditions.
+CORNAS (Coverage-dependent RNA-Seq) is a fast method that is able to reliably make DEG calls in unreplicated conditions.
 CORNAS works on gene lists with number of mapped reads (counts).
 CORNAS is written in [R](https://www.r-project.org/), and can either be run in the commandline with Rscript, or be run in the R console.
 The package contains two files:

 1. `CORNAS.R`
 2. `cornas.config`